Understanding Your JCP&L Bill

 Comprehensive JCP&L Charges Overview

-• Delivery Charges: These reflect the costs of delivering electricity from the supplier to your home, including infrastructure maintenance.
+- Delivery Charges: The costs of delivering electricity from the supplier to your home, including infrastructure maintenance.

 Reducing your energy consumption can help you save money on your JCP&L bill while also contributing to environmental sustainability.
 Here are some simple but effective energy-saving strategies: